arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/Limitations.md

 * master servers do not know which slaves are or will be connected to them.
 All servers in a replication setup are currently only loosely coupled.
 There currently is no way for a client to query which servers are present in a replication.
-* when not using our mesos integration failover must be handled by clients or client APIs.
+* failover must be handled by clients or client APIs.
 * there currently is one replication applier per ArangoDB database.
 It is thus not possible to have a slave apply operations from multiple masters into the same target database.
-* replication is set up on a per-database level.
-When using ArangoDB with multiple databases, replication must be configured individually for each database.
 * the replication applier is single-threaded, but write operations on the master may be executed in parallel if they affect different collections.
 Thus the replication applier might not be able to catch up with a very powerful and loaded master.